DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/Cmk-Qmods/README.md

 The ColemaQ mod consists of 3–4 simple key swaps from Colemak-DH and these aren't directly connected so it's easy to discuss and analyze them separately to gain some idea of their individual effects.

-I had a big A-ha! moment when I tried the V-K swap in ColemaQ (the only part of it that the analyzer actually liked, thus it made sense to test it out) and it created at least as many problems as it solved, given that I view the KN SFB as a zero-problem because I find it extremely easy to alt-finger.
+I had a big A-ha! moment when I tried the [Cmk-DH V-K swap][CmmV-K] from ColemaQ (the only part of it that the analyzer actually liked, thus it made sense to test it out) and it created at least as many problems as it solved, given that I view the KN SFB as a zero-problem because I find it extremely easy to alt-finger.
 I also alt-finger LK easily enough, so I didn't find the V-K swap useful in sum since it creates other issues in turn that the analyzer didn't pick up on.
 I noticed the VE and CK bigrams, which aren't same-finger bigrams nor weak-finger near-bigrams but involve stretches that felt unpleasant to me from middle to index fingers.
 Their Colemak-DH counterparts, VK and CE, are less frequent.

 The Q; swap seems entirely subjective to me at this point.
 I know its fans find it good somehow.
 Neither the analyzer nor I see any point in it, beyond a very minute reduction in SFB%.
 It's said that the QU roll is nice, but the QU bigram isn't at all bad without the swap and it isn't common either.